JoelRFJunior/JoelRFJunior/README.md

 ### Oi, tudo bem??
-Prazer eu sou o Joel R. Ferreira jr 👋
+Prazer eu sou o Joel R. Ferreira Jr 👋

 <!--
 **JoelRFJunior/JoelRFJunior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.